 - Compare and contrast different accounts of an event

 - Understand the cause-and-effect relationship that led to the sinking of the Titanic

 - Follow step-by step directions to put their article and interview into a front-page news format

 Lesson Plans for this Unit

 The culmination of this unit is the final display of all the newspapers in the school hallway.
-My students beam with pride as their hard work is showcased and each year former students stop by to admire the annual display of newspapers and comment on their memories of "Titanic."
+My students beam with pride as their hard work is showcased, and each year former students stop by to admire the annual display of newspapers and comment on their memories of Titanic.
 I realized a few years ago the positive impact these newspapers made when two students I had taught several years earlier told me they still had their papers hanging up in their rooms.
-There are few 3rd-grade projects that would still elicit pride from a middle-school student!
+There are few third-grade projects that would still elicit pride from a middle-school student!